woywoy123/AnalysisG/docs/source/core-classes/generator.rst

       The `run_name` variable is used to generate folder structures for output ROOT files that hold model predictions.

    .. py:function:: Start()

+   :ivar int BatchSize:

+   :ivar bool FetchMeta:

+   :ivar str BuildCache:

+   :ivar bool PreTagEvents:

+   :ivar bool SaveSelectionToROOT:

+   :ivar bool GetMetaData: Attempts to identify any meta-data associated with the input samples and queries PyAMI to match any results.

+   :ivar list SumOfWeightsTreeName: Scans the ROOT file for possible sum of weights trees and histograms.

    :ivar str OutputPath: The output path of the results.